The crazy thing? This is self-elected. If only I was content being a bag lady.

 After this week's encounter with a scene concert (see below) plus my slightly elevated status as a more legit fashionista I've decided a major style overhaul is in order.

-The lead singer of paramore.
+Figure one: The lead singer of paramore.
 Her shirt, I loved (it had fantastic yellow lacing detail up the sides.)
 The straw textured red hair, not so much.
 The fact that her and her bandmates mastered the art of synchronized head banging for almost an entire set will continue to amaze me for years to come.

 The concert brought in scene kids in all shapes and sizes, wearing colored skinny jeans, overly patterned tees, 'riot' hoodies, and (even better if you ask me) 'riot' cardigans.
 Mr. Rogers would not have been pleased.
 I told my sister I'd never seen so many scene kids in one place before.
 She looked at me like I was crazy.